realm/realm-studio/GUIDELINES.md

 - `indent`: we are using two spaces (but tslint is currently not warning about this).
 - `object-literal-sort-keys`: Keys do not need to be sorted alphabetically.

-The project is currently transpiling TypeScript to ES5 due to an issue with the `react-hot-loader` module.
+The project is currently transpiling TypeScript to ES6.
-(see the section on "Configuring `react-hot-loader`").
-As both Node and Chromium supports almost all of ES6 except the ES6 modules, this could be changed once the issue is fixed.

 Besides the syntax-level code styles we should strive to:
 - Use interfaces to describe the shape of objects, and strive to avoid using the